US drops name of Trump's 'China Initiative' after criticism

 Federal prosecutors are still expected to pursue grant fraud cases against researchers when there is evidence of malicious intent, serious fraud and a connection to economic and national security, with prosecutors from the department's National Security Division in Washington playing a supervisory role.
 In some cases, prosecutors may opt for civil or administrative solutions instead of criminal charges.

+The department has secured convictions against some academics, including a Harvard professor, Charles Lieber, who was found guilty in December of hiding his ties to a Chinese-run recruitment program.

-Wednesday's announcement follows multiple cases in which the department has either dismissed its own prosecutions or had them thrown out by judges.
+But there have been multiple other cases in the last year in which the department has either dismissed its own prosecutions or had them thrown out by judges.

 A federal judge in September threw out all charges against a University of Tennessee professor accused of hiding his relationship with a Chinese university while receiving research grants from NASA, and the university has since offered to reinstate him.

-Olsen said the department continued to stand by cases that are pending against professors and researchers.
+Olsen said the department continued to stand behind the pending cases it has against academics and researchers, signaling that those prosecutions won't necessarily be abandoned.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP